 As with aerosols, you must give your rolls-on antiperspirant a good shake.
 Apply one or two strokes and allow it to dry before dressing.

 When using a roll-on, it is very important to allow the antiperspirant to dry completely before getting dressed.
 If you pull on clothes or your sleepwear right after applying it, the antiperspirant can be wiped off by your clothing, making it ineffective and dirtying your clean clothes.

-Using your new routine for applying antiperspirant in the evening will help you reap the full benefits of your antiperspirant.
+Using your new routine for applying antiperspirant or deodorant in the evening will help you reap the full benefits of your antiperspirant.
 You can also use these tips to assist in your war against sweat.

 So: did you already know how to properly apply your antiperspirant or deodorant?
 Or did you learn something new to make your deodorant or antiperspirant applying routine even more effective?